Yogi Bhajan: Healthy, Happy, Holy Organization

 In 1969, Singh established the 3HO (Healthy, Happy, Holy Organization) Foundation in Los Angeles, California to further his missionary work.
 His brand of Sikhism appealed to the hippies who formed the bulk of his early converts.
 The Sikh practice of not cutting one's hair or beard was already accepted by the hippie culture.
-Singh encouraged vegetarianism even though Sikh's are traditionally meat eaters.
+Singh encouraged vegetarianism even though Sikhs are traditionally meat eaters.
 Singh called the hippie youth 'searching souls' who wanted to experience elevated states of awareness and wanted to feel they were contributing to a world of peace and social justice.
 He offered them all these things with vigorous yoga, an embracing holistic vision, and an optimistic spirit of sublime destiny.

 Interest in yoga increased worldwide at this time.
 To serve the changing times, Singh created the International Kundalini Yoga Teachers Association, dedicated to setting standards for teachers and the propagation of the teachings.